harman-kalair-mhra/project_strings/README.md

 ### Running the Server

-Type the intructions below in the terminal to Run the server
+Type the instructions in the terminal below to Run the server

 ```
 node src/app-server.js